Ethereum Virtual Machine (EVM)

 The EVM’s physical instantiation can’t be described in the same way that one might point to a cloud or an ocean wave, but it does exist as one single entity maintained by thousands of connected computers running an Ethereum client.

 Some basic familiarity with common terminology in computer science such as bytes, memory, and a stack are necessary to understand the EVM.
-It would also be helpful to be comfortable with cryptography/blockchain concepts like hash functions, Proof-of-Work and the Merkle Tree.
+It would also be helpful to be comfortable with cryptography/blockchain concepts like hash functions and the Merkle tree.

 The analogy of a 'distributed ledger' is often used to describe blockchains like Bitcoin, which enable a decentralized currency using fundamental tools of cryptography.
-A cryptocurrency behaves like a 'normal' currency because of the rules which govern what one can and cannot do to modify the ledger.
+The ledger maintains a record of activity which must adhere to a set of rules that govern what someone can and cannot do to modify the ledger.
 For example, a Bitcoin address cannot spend more Bitcoin than it has previously received.
 These rules underpin all transactions on Bitcoin and many other blockchains.

 While Ethereum has its own native cryptocurrency (Ether) that follows almost exactly the same intuitive rules, it also enables a much more powerful function: smart contracts.
 For this more complex feature, a more sophisticated analogy is required.
 Instead of a distributed ledger, Ethereum is a distributed state machine.
 Ethereum's state is a large data structure which holds not only all accounts and balances, but a machine state, which can change from block to block according to a pre-defined set of rules, and which can execute arbitrary machine code.
 The specific rules of changing state from block to block are defined by the EVM.